“Be Grateful - Serve the Society”

 The project mission is to form a beautiful and healthy society.

-The Contemporary museum of calligraphy was initiated by Sokolniki Exhibition and Convention Center.
+The World Calligraphy Museum was initiated by Sokolniki Exhibition and Convention Center.
 Throughout the world, including Turkey, China, Japan and the UAE, there are museums displaying permanent calligraphy expositions.
 There were, however, no such museums in Russia yet.
 The Museum was officially opened on 14th August, 2008.

 Great Chinese Calligraphy and Painting: One Belt – One Road exhibition